 Salem, Massachusetts, may be known for witches and sorcerers, but that's all just Halloween marketing and a way for the city to rake in the tourist dollars, right?
 Well, there may be something wicked in Salem, after all.

-According to Hello Giggles, the city's mayor, Kim Driscoll, posted a seemingly ordinary photo of a lamppost from the streets of her fair city, but upon closer inspection, she realized that she may have captured something more sinister in the quick snapshot.
+According to Hello Giggles, the city's mayor, Kim Driscoll, posted a seemingly ordinary photo of a lamppost from the streets of her fair city, but upon closer inspection, she realised that she may have captured something more sinister in the quick snapshot.